kabk/go2_2019-2020/README.md

 ## index.js

-`index.js` file from the myapp nodejs server example.
-A take on the bare minimum expressjs "Hello world" fexample, this also includes a link to another path `/` -> `/foo`, and demonstrates how one could, if desired, include `10000.js` into a server context.
+`index.js` file from the `/myapp` nodejs server example used in class.
+A take on the bare minimum expressjs "Hello world" example, this also includes an example of a link to another path `/` -> `/foo`, and demonstrates how one could, if desired, include a `10000.js` into a server context.